 With a large population of Hasidic Jews and the Caribbean people, Crown Heights is a diverse, and culturally rich neighborhood of New York City.
 In fact, it is still home to an Orthodox Jew community which has been around the area since the early 1940s.
 Along with affordable apartments and beautiful row houses, the neighborhood has a number of shopping malls, bars, and eateries that locals can enjoy.
 Going in and out of the neighborhood is also not a problem, since it is served by major subway stations, and several bus lines.
 Overall, Crown Heights an ideal place for families and young people to live in.

-June is a network of fully furnished bedrooms in prime spots available on flexible month-to-month terms in major American cities.
+June is a network of fully furnished bedrooms in prime spots available for flexible durations in major American cities.